 Lychee trees produce about 600 Lychee nuts when the tree reaches 20 years of age.
 Typical orchard plantings space Lychee trees 30 feet apart to produce 18,000 Lychee nuts per acre.
 High-density plantings have been tried unsuccessfully.
 Tree Plantation has developed a unique pruning method to double Lychee nut yields.
 All types of Lychee trees can be grown using this system including Bengal, Ohia, Sweet Cliff, Ha-Kip and Emperor.
 Lychees are extensively grown in China, Vietnam and the rest of tropical Southeast Asia, the Indian Subcontinent, and more recently in South Africa, Brazil, parts of the Caribbean, Queensland in Australia, Southern California and Florida.

-At least two Lychee trees are grown at an angle opposite one another.
+At least two Lychee trees are grown at an angle opposite one another in a backyard setting.
 Intensive pruning combined with branch training increases Lychee production.

 At least two Cashew trees are grown at an angle opposite one another.
 Intensive pruning combined with branch training increases Cashew production.

 A mature Chestnut tree produces approximately 2,000 chestnuts.
 Typical orchard plantings spaced 40 feet apart produce 80,000 chestnuts per acre.
-Typical high-density plantings techniques are not suitable for Chestnut trees, however Tree Plantation has developed a new pruning method that dramatically increases chestnut production from a single tree.
+Typical high-density plantings techniques are not suitable for Chestnut trees because of thier large leaf canopy, however Tree Plantation has developed a new pruning method that dramatically increases chestnut production from a single tree.
 All types of Chestnut trees are suitable for this technique including, American chestnut, Sweet chestnut and Chinese chestnut trees.

 Two Chestnut trees grow in one growing station.
-Chestnut trees are positioned opposite one another at angled and pruned to keep branching close in and uniform.
+Chestnut trees are positioned opposite one another at an angle and pruned to keep branching close in and uniform.